jbremnant/project_ledi/doc/rst/page02_assembly.rst

 #. **Resistor**

    |pt_r15| You will need to be careful about getting the resistor values right.
+   Unlike other components discussed, the orientation does NOT matter.
+You can stick in the resistor in either direction onto the PCB.
    Refer to the following resistor color code to determine their value:

    |rescode|